sylvia-leaf/86Box/README.md

 Visit our Discord! https://discord.gg/ep8PPMhUPy

-Or, visit our IRC channel on Libera.chat! #pcbox
+Or, join us on XMPP/Jabber at pcbox@chat.yax.im

 Our website is at http://pcbox-emu.xyz